sylwiavargas/Tech-Writing-Linktree/readme.md

 # Tech Writing Linktree

-I was sad to see the current linktree setup doesn't allow me to categorize my links.
-I built a linktree-like page for myself to host my tech writing portfolio.
+I wanted a tech writing portfolio page like linktree but with the ability to group my links in categories so I built one.
 The page is responsive and light (html/css only)

 ✨ Feel free to use it as a template! ✨